microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

 #### Strengths

-The personalization of conent and mitigation of Hallucination by model by assuming the role leads to avoiding  non relevant, inconsistent or contradictory outcome.
+The personalization of conent and mitigation of Hallucination by model by assuming the role leads to avoiding  non-relevant, inconsistent or contradictory outcome.

 #### Limitations

-This is an anti pattern for use cases where we need model to generate genralized and non-personalized outcomes
+This is an anti pattern for use cases where we need model to generate generalized and non-personalized outcomes